SirajChokshi/old-portfolio/src/markdown-pages/startup-job-board.md

 ---
-path: "/blog/startup-job-board"
+path: '/blog/startup-job-board'
-date: "2020-01-20"
+date: '2020-01-20'
-title: "Creating a Job Board for Startups at UIUC"
+title: 'Creating a Job Board for Startups at UIUC'
-tags: ["React", "Web Applications"]
+tags: ['React', 'Web Applications']
-abstract: "The process of creating a student job board focused on startups at the University of Illinois at Urbana-Champaign."
+abstract: 'The process of creating a student job board focused on startups at the University of Illinois at Urbana-Champaign.'
-photo: ""
+photo: ''
 ---

 ## Scoping & Design